rrazban/proteomevis_scripts/README.md

-scripts used to generate the csv files making up the ProteomeVis web app (github.com/rrazban/proteomevis/make_database)
+# ProteomeVis data curation

-order in which executables (run.py) should be run is indicated by the 0, 1, or 2 label at the start of the directory name.
-Updates ProteomeVis when new PDB structures are found for Uniprot sequences
- - if no number is present, executables (called run.py) can be run in any order
+To update the database, run executables (run.py) as indicated by the 0, 1, 2, or 3 label at the start of the directory name.
+No number within subdirectory indicates that it can be updated in any order.

-update property_proteome/ when proteome is updated

 run.py is executed within an organism's dir
-ex) in 0-identify_structure/0-identify_pdb/yeast/, enter ../run.py
+ex) enter `../run.py` in `proteomevis_scripts/0-identify_structure/0-identify_pdb/yeast/`

-PDB files and structure images are omited because of memory
+PDB files, structure images, and the database are omitted because of memory.
+Affected directories:
- - 0-identify_structure/1-get_pdb/
+ - `0-identify_structure/1-get_pdb/'organism'/`
- - 0-identify_structure/2-get_pdb_chain/
+ - `0-identify_structure/2-get_pdb_chain/'organism'/`
- - 2-make_image/pdb_image/
+ - `2-proteomevis_backend/*/`